Jehovah's Witnesses beliefs: Apostasy

+Jehovah's Witnesses place strong emphasis on organizational unity and adherence to the direction of the Watch Tower Society, teaching that unity of belief and conduct is essential for true worship.
+Witnesses are told to have a "waiting attitude" regarding doctrinal doubts or disagreement with the leadership rather than openly voicing their concerns.
+The Watch Tower Society states that causing divisions or dissension within the congregation is immoral, and that "those who practice such things will not inherit God’s Kingdom", citing Galatians 5.

 Watch Tower Society publications define apostasy as the abandonment of the worship and service of God by members of the Christian congregation, and equate it with rebellion against God.
 Apostate behavior is said to include the rejection of biblical teachings or requirements, the rejection of Jehovah's organization, association with or support for another religious group and celebration of holidays.
 It is grounds for expulsion from the group and subsequent shunning.
 Promotion of personal doctrinal views that deviate from official teachings is also regarded as apostasy.
 The "identifying marks" of apostates are said to include attempts to gain followers, disregard for the Witnesses' preaching activity, rejection of God's visible organization, public criticism of other Witnesses and attempts to hinder their work.
 Other identifying behavior is said to include deviation from the truth, twisted, empty speech, hypocrisy and involvement in deeper forms of ungodliness.
 Watch Tower Society literature says apostates are motivated by vitriolic bitterness and that their writings are poisonous, distorted and false, display the characteristics of "cunning, contrived error, prideful intelligence, lack of love and dishonesty" and are designed to undermine the faith of Jehovah's Witnesses.
 Apostates are described as proud, independent, ungrateful and presumptuous, mentally diseased, displaying jealousy, fits of anger and other unchristian conduct and are said to often fall victim to drunken bouts, loose conduct and fornication.

 Apostates are said to have become part of the antichrist and are regarded as more reprehensible than non-Witnesses.
 They are described as "anti-God" and doomed to destruction.
 Witnesses are told they must loathe and hate in the "biblical sense of the word" those who are defined as apostates and show no curiosity about their ideas, and that apostates' "whole purpose is to tear down God's people and to distort the truth."
 Apostates must be shunned and Witnesses are warned that those who greet one become "a sharer in his wicked works".